 Chris has been LAM’s art director since September 2008.
 Chris was the magazine’s design associate from 1995 to 1998, and served as art director for two Economist Group publications, Traffic World and Air Cargo World in Washington, D.C.
 He also spent four years in Chicago, where he was art director of a number of health care publications in both Chicago and Milwaukee.

-Lisa Chambers, Associate Editor
+Lisa Schultz, Associate Editor

 Lisa is an associate editor for LAM and is responsible for copyediting the magazine and blog.
 Before coming to ASLA in 2006, she worked on the copy desk at Legal Times and as a freelance publications consultant for labor union and nonprofit clients.
 She has a BA in English with a concentration in writing from West Virginia University.